qidi-community/Plus4-Wiki/README.md

 ## Cleaning Process

 The cleaning process is analogous to deburring a hole with a tap and die, using a 'bounce' method where the printer bed moves 10mm upwards to clean, then retracts 5mm downwards, repeating this 50 times.
 This ensures thorough removal of accumulated grease and debris, even heavily contaminated grease as observed after only 40 hours of printing.
 The tool is designed for ease of use, with a complete cleaning cycle, including three full passes of the lead screw, taking place within a single G-code sequence.
 This project aims to simplify 3D printer maintenance and improve the longevity of lead screw components.
-'Scrubaxy' has been lengthened to provide better stability and its handle is designed to fit flush against the vertical guide rails, minimizing unwanted movement.
+'Scrubaxi' has been lengthened to provide better stability and its handle is designed to fit flush against the vertical guide rails, minimizing unwanted movement.

 ![Alt Text](https://media1.giphy.com/media/v1.Y2lkPTc5MGI3NjExcGl6c3plYWJ1NDR4MHAzZG9hMHF3bGhuZHl4NXJ0NDJwbncwbWRiZSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/S3fcZiYTDOJOLyaxJb/giphy.gif)